HTTPArchive/almanac.httparchive.org/src/content/en/2021/media.md

 1. an understanding of how browsers turn `x` and `w` descriptors, `sizes` values, and browsing contexts into resource densities;
 2. an understanding of how the range of resource densities in a `srcset` changes across browsing contexts, and ultimately impacts users

-…let's look at the ranges of densities supplied by the web's `srcset`s:
+…let's look at the ranges of densities supplied by the `srcset`s that use either `x` descriptors or `w` descriptors:

 {{ figure_markup(
-  image="srcset_density_coverage.png",
+  image="srcset-density-coverage.png",
-  caption="Ranges of densities covered by the web's `srcset`.", description="A bar chart showing the percent of `srcset`s that cover a few different ranges of densities, on both desktop and mobile.
-On desktop, 42% of `srcset`s covered a 1x to 1.5x range.
-36% covered a 1x to 2x range.
-18% covered a 1x to 2.5x range.
-And 14% covered a 1x to 3x range.
-On mobile, 55% covered a 1x to 1.5x range.
-47% covered a 1x to 2x range.
-29% covered a 1x to 2.5x range.
-And 23% covered a 1x to 3x range.",
+  caption="Ranges of densities covered by `srcset`s that use either `x` or `w` descriptors.", description="A bar chart showing the percent of `srcset`s using descriptors that cover a few different ranges of densities, on both desktop and mobile.
+On desktop, 91% of `srcset`s covered a 1x to 1.5x range.
+90% covered a 1x to 2x range.
+9% covered a 1x to 2.5x range.
+And 9% covered a 1x to 3x range.
+On mobile, 93% covered a 1x to 1.5x range.
+92% covered a 1x to 2x range.
+17% covered a 1x to 2.5x range.
+And 17% covered a 1x to 3x range.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vQM9deg869BD9knNdVhFNbFnUdVXeyuwzUEIgSW-2XgOBEbALtVnoFapQ5JsDxzzepj6mVoepKBmN_m/pubchart?oid=1895556643&format=interactive", sheets_gid="1895556643",
-  chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vQM9deg869BD9knNdVhFNbFnUdVXeyuwzUEIgSW-2XgOBEbALtVnoFapQ5JsDxzzepj6mVoepKBmN_m/pubchart?oid=1895556643&format=interactive",
-  sheets_gid="1895556643",
   sql_file="srcset_density_coverage.sql"